 - Who will be going to the concert?

-- Shelly just bought a pile of CDs and doesn't have any money left for concert tickets.
+- Shelly doesn't have any money to buy concert tickets.

 - Caryl had an argument with Bobbi and Bobbi stomped off without working it out.
 Now Caryl won't go to the concert if Bobbi goes unless

 - The concert is Saturday night.

 - Jose, Sandy and Anton have pooled all their money but it's still not enough for three tickets.

 - D.J. wants Lou to be able to go to the concert, since it's Lou's favorite group.
 He will help out by explaining the Josetics unit.
 Also, Lou knows the lead singer and might be able to introduce DJ